Introduction to Financial Aid

 Many students find additional assistance through private resources such as businesses, churches, and online scholarship searches.

-Financial aid award letters will start being delivered on the approximate dates below, and continually as applications are completed.
+Financial aid offer letters will start being delivered on the approximate dates below, and continually thereafter as applications and all required paperwork is completed.

-Revised Award Packages: Award packages may be revised for many reasons including changes to the FAFSA, new scholarships, or changes in housing or enrollment status.
-Notices regarding revised awards are sent via the student’s Cal Lutheran email.
-However, students can monitor their award package anytime through their personal student portal.
+Revised Aid Offers Packages: Financial Aid Offers may be revised for many reasons including changes to the FAFSA and CADAA, new scholarships, or changes in housing or enrollment status.
+Notices regarding revised aid offers are sent via the student’s Cal Lutheran email.
+Students can monitor their aid offer anytime through their MyCLU student portal.

 6. Student and parent loans